 - If you aren’t getting any traffic from anywhere (other than sharing in blogger groups), then determine which posts actually have value that relates to your audience and aren’t just posts about random things.

-1 – Categories and Tags
+Update Categories and Clean Up Tags

 Hopefully, you’ve spent some time getting your categories and tags cleaned up.
 If not, be sure to read about how to correctly use categories and tags.
 Then make sure each older post is assigned to the best category and only given relevant tags.